Cast-iron architecture: Roofs, domes and atriums

 Cast iron was used for the construction of large domes, as early as 1811 with the huge dome of the Bourse de commerce in Paris, originally the Corn Market and clad in copper (later replaced with glass).
 The central four storey circular hall and towering glass dome of the long-demolished 1849 London Coal Exchange was an early and spectacular use of the material as both structure and architecture.

 The most famous example is the United States Capitol dome, built 1855–66 and made entirely of cast iron.
-The dome was designed by the architect Thomas Ustick Walter, and erected by the New York iron foundry, Janes, Fowler, Kirtland & Co.
+The dome was designed by the architect Thomas Ustick Walter, and fabricated by the New York iron foundry, Janes, Fowler, Kirtland & Co.
 The dome consists of nearly 9 million pounds of cast iron.
+Another important example is the dome of Saint Isaac's Cathedral in St Petesburg, Russia, built in the 1830s.

 The 1872 George Peabody Library in Baltimore is a similarly elaborate atrium with glass roof, where all the structural members are also decorative and made of cast iron.
 The lofty glass roof of Milan's Galleria, built 1865–77, is both a dome and glass roofed shopping arcade, the grandest ever built.
 Later glass roofs such as that of the Grand Palais in Paris employed wrought iron or steel.

-Cast iron lent itself to creating thinner supports in churches, an early example in 1837, when architect Louis Auguste Boileau supported the interior of the Eglise St-Eugene Ste-Cecile in Paris on slim cast iron columns and ribbed vaulting imitating the Gothic style, but thinner than stone would have allowed.
+Cast iron lent itself to creating thinner supports in churches.
+An early example dates from 1837, when architect Louis Auguste Boileau supported the interior of the Eglise St-Eugene Ste-Cecile in Paris on slim cast iron columns and ribbed vaulting imitating the Gothic style, but thinner than stone would have allowed.

-Two famous examples of cast iron as both support and decoration of a roof on slender columns are the two great mid 19thC libraries of Paris, the double-arched roof of the Bibliothèque Sainte-Geneviève reading room, built 1843–51, by architect Henri Labrouste, who also designed an even more elegant multiple-domed reading room for the Bibliothèque nationale de France, built in 1861–68.
+Two famous examples of cast iron as both support and decoration of a roof on slender columns are the two great mid 19th century libraries of Paris, the double-arched roof of the Bibliothèque Sainte-Geneviève reading room, built 1843–51, by architect Henri Labrouste, who also designed an even more elegant multiple-domed reading room for the Bibliothèque nationale de France, built in 1861–68.